R-Pillai7515QCA/7515QCA-Assessment1/replicationproject/replication.md

 ![Image](028.jpeg)

 Due to lack of resources available to fix the problem and avoiding to venture outside to look for these resources due to the recent Covid-19 outbreak, I decided to leave the fan aside and move on with the temperature gauge.
-With the same connections intact, build the following code for "Weather Report" as shown in the image below.
+With the same connections intact, I built the following code for "Weather Report" as shown in the image below.

 ![Image](030.png)

+As for the solution to bring power into the micro:bit

 ## Project outcome ##